 Students sometimes request emergent leave to assist in the care of an ill family member, or after the loss of a family member.
 Such requests will be granted unconditionally by Einstein for a period of up to two months.
 Variable with the timing of said leave, there are unavoidable effects on curricular participation that may lead to the postponement of graduation or other scheduling issues.
 Additional time on Family Medical Leave will be considered on a case-by-case basis by the academic program's dean or program director.
 In general, the student may remain on the roster (preserving housing privileges, medical insurance, and other amenities) for up to six months of an approved leave.
-The transcript will reflect the leave of absence in accordance with the relevant academic policies of the student's academic program.
+The transcript will reflect the start and end dates of this leave, designated as "Family Medical Leave."